 - Causes: How are changes in size and age related to variation in potential drivers, including fisheries, climate change, and density dependence at sea?

 - Consequences: What are the consequences of age and size declines for the ecological, economic, and cultural value of salmon?

 Group 2: Well-Being and Alaska Salmon Systems

 This state of the knowledge synthesis project is driven by the overarching goal of identifying and applying well-being concepts to improve the social sustainability management of Alaska salmon systems.
-The study will address the following questions:
+The study is addressing the following questions:

 - How do salmon-dependent individuals and communities define well-being, and how do salmon-human connections contribute to various forms of well-being?